How to Raise and Divide Irises

 Dividing Irises Is Easy

 The best time to divide irises is July through September.
-If you live in the South, however, they can be divided throughout the winter, but they may not bloom that spring.
+If you live in the South, however, they can be divided throughout the winter, but they may not bloom the following spring.

-I originally wrote this article when living in north central Alabama, but now live in central Florida.
+I originally wrote this article when living in north central Alabama, but after seven years in central Florida, we now live in coastal Alabama.
+They lived a few years in Florida, but got progressively smaller each year until finally dying.
 I moved some irises in January of 2014, and, to my surprise, one of them bloomed the following April.
 Usually when moved that late, they pout, and refuse to bloom that spring.

 This article is about much more than how to divide irises.
 I will share what I have learned not only about how to divide irises, but also about raising irises, including their requirements, their tolerances, how to plant them (it's not the usual way), and even when to trash them.

 I have been raising and dividing irises for many years, and have learned a lot about what works with them and what does not.
 They are easy to grow, drought-tolerant, and not overly choosy about their soil.
 Of course, the better the soil, the better they will grow, bloom, and show off for you.